Data Protection & Privacy

 Overview

-Chile Personal Data Protection Law No. 19.628 is a national data protection regulation that helps organizations safeguard personal information and ensure compliance with privacy requirements, covering collection, processing, storage, and dissemination of personal data within Chile.
+Chile Personal Data Protection Law — Law No. 19.628 is a national data protection regulation that helps organizations safeguard personal information and ensure compliance with privacy requirements.
+The law outlines principles and obligations for the collection, processing, storage, and dissemination of personal data within Chile.

 Why it Matters

-Chile’s Personal Data Protection Law establishes a foundational privacy framework guiding organizations in securely managing and protecting personal information.
-Key benefits include:
+Chile's Personal Data Protection Law establishes a foundational privacy framework that guides organizations in securely managing and protecting personal information.

 • Strengthen data protection practices